The Planted Pantry » Main Dishes » Vegan Vegetable Pot Pie

 • Olive oil or vegan butter – I think the vegan butter adds a fair amount of flavor, but olive oil works if you don’t have vegan butter on hand.

-• Onion – I prefer yellow onion.
+• Onion – I prefer yellow onion, but shallot or red onion will work as well.

 • Spices – garlic, oregano, parsley, and onion powder are my go-to’s, but the added thyme is reminiscent of classic chicken pot pie.
+You can also use a dash of poultry seasoning for a meat-reminiscent flavor.

-• Salt & pepper – If you use vegetable stock that is not low sodium, you can reduce the amount of salt if desired.
+• Salt & black pepper – If you use vegetable stock that is not low sodium, you can reduce the amount of salt if desired.

 • Potatoes – I just really love Yukon gold potatoes.
 Russets or red potatoes would work just fine, but I would recommend boiling them for a few minutes before adding them to the rest of the vegetable mixture to ensure they soften completely.